s0l0ist/node-seal/README.md

   // Due to limitations with how the WASM file is loaded,
   // we need to await on the main library in order to have
   // a fully instanciated instance.
 This limitation mostly
-  // because of browser limitations on the size of
+  // because of how chrome limits the size of synchronously
-  // synchronously loaded WASM files.
-Therefore, the loading
+  // loaded WASM files.
+Therefore, loading must be done
+  // asynchronously.
-  // must be done asynchronously. const { HCrypt } = require('node-seal')
+  const { Seal } = require('node-seal')
-  const Crypt = await HCrypt
+  const Crypt = await Seal

   // There are 3 different computationLevel's that have been predefined
   // for ease of use. 'low', 'medium', and 'high'.
 The computation levels